 For this one-off event, I aimed for 100 dancers from overseas, 50 dancers who frequent TNT and the remaining 50 dancers from London.
 Once everything was booked, I created a private event on Facebook and gave 5 friends, from around Europe, the ability to invite people; I asked them to invite dancers who would enjoy such a night.

 I knew going into this that there would be people upset because they did not get an invite, but I believe that if you are going to do something worthwhile people will be angry with you.

 I booked everything around 7 months in advance; this was to give time for my international friends to make arrangements.
 Within the first month of creating the event, I had around 40 bookings, mostly international friends and some Londoners who support my crazy ideas.
 I knew that people would book nearer the date and this party would hit full capacity, so I did not chase people.

-But then something happened which encouraged people to book.
+But then something happened that encouraged people to book.
 We normally get so many Facebook events that we ignore them all.
 However, an incident took place which made all my friends check the event, when they saw it and read it, they booked.

 As they say, all publicity is good publicity, and another London promoter decided to launch a vicious attack against me.
 I gave a single response in the form of a blog to answer their accusations and then bookings started raining in.
-From 40 bookings, I had close to 140 by the end of November, and at this point, I had not yet contacted many London based dancers; I had not planned on asking Londoners until January.
+From 40 bookings, I had close to 140 by the end of November, and at this point, I had not yet contacted many London-based dancers; I had not planned on asking Londoners until January.

 On the night, we had a total of 232 people, 82 dancers from aboard and representing 23 countries.
-For me, the atmosphere was perfect, the energy in the room made people want to dance, the music was amazing and the feedback was heart warming.
+For me, the atmosphere was perfect, the energy in the room made people want to dance, the music was amazing and the feedback was heartwarming.